asciamanna/asciamanna.github.io/_drafts/collective-code-ownership-and-conways-law.md

 > _**&mdash;Melvin E. Conway**_

 A humorous, often told, example of Conway's Law is that _"if a complier is designed by four groups, you will get a four-pass compiler."_ In what is ostensibly a simple law there lies deep understanding of the impacts people, teams, and their interactions have on the creation of software.

-## Reversing Organization-Wide Code Ownership
-There a few reasons organizations rely on organization-wide ownership models.
-The most common culprit is the design and architecture of the system.
-Commonly, I see monolithic applications with no separation of concerns which results in the Ball of Mud pattern.
-When there are no boundaries in the code there is no team organization that can provide collective code ownership.

 ## Inverse Conway Manuever
 The Inverse Conway Manuever is an idea stemming from Conway's law.
 This approach recommends that you structure your software teams to promote your desired architecture.
 The teams will naturally modularize their code so that it mimics the structure of their team.
 The problem that I've seen in practice is that in command-and-control organizations (usually giving lip service to agile in poor Scrum and scaled agile SAFe implementations) the teams aren't empowered to make those kinds of changes to the software, so they continue to churn.
 However, with the appropriate skills and authority this is a good approach to achieving collective code ownership.